How and why we began the community volunteering programme

 The challenges we faced and how we overcame these

-Initially waiting times were very long, this improved as the volunteer team developed.
+Initially waiting times were very long but this improved as the volunteer team developed.
 It took about 18 months to achieve an established team.
 Initially there was limited infrastructure (recording systems etc) in place to develop the service and time was needed to embed processes.

 We have a large catchment area, needing diverse and flexible volunteers in all areas.
 Good publicity and recruitment processes are essential.

-There was a limit to capacity with only a part time coordinator, so we developed a team of ‘lead companions’ with assessment skills, to meet and support coordinator matching patients with volunteers.
+There was a limited capacity with only a part time coordinator, so we developed a team of ‘lead companions’ with assessment skills, to meet and support the coordinator matching patients with volunteers.
 It has been a slow process developing the team, but worth it.

-On occasions, a volunteer might be the only person involved in care, so there is a need to ensure they are not expected to make clinical decisions, this has been resolved by developing a thorough reporting system and the coordinator having full access to clinical support / referral to specialist teams if a review is thought to be needed.
+On occasions, a volunteer might be the only person involved in care, so we need to ensure they aren't expected to make clinical decisions.
+This has been resolved by developing a thorough reporting system and the coordinator having full access to clinical support / referral to specialist teams if a review is thought to be needed.

-Gaining quantitative evidence of effectiveness of service has been difficult, as patients are often not well enough to review formally.
+Gaining quantitative evidence of the effectiveness of the service has been difficult, as patients are frequently too unwell to review it formally.
 It took 2 years to gather enough evidence to review, due to the low numbers of those able to participate.
 Qualitative evidence was much easier to collect.

 The benefits we have seen

-- Improved social opportunity for patients who feel less isolated and develop new friendships.
+Improved social opportunities for patients who feel less isolated and develop new friendships.

-“the fact that she's there while I'm out gives me some peace of mind .. it's a great service .. absolutely marvelous."
-(Carer)
+'The fact that she's there while I'm out gives me some peace of mind .. it's a great service .. absolutely marvellous.' (carer feedback)

-- It’s a light touch way of keeping contact with the hospice for patients who do not necessarily need specialist support at that time, when otherwise a clinical member of staff might have needed to remain involved.
-Better use of resources.
+It’s a light touch way of keeping contact with the hospice for patients who don't necessarily need specialist support at that time.
+It's a better use of resources as otherwise a clinical member of staff might have needed to remain involved.

-- The volunteer relationship is special, it adds value to the overall hospice experience that would be difficult to achieve with paid staff alone.
+The volunteer relationship is special, it adds value to the overall hospice experience that would be difficult to achieve with only paid staff.

 - Don’t expect to establish a fully functioning team quickly, it needs time to grow and evolve.
-First 18 months are needed to establish the foundation, the second 18 months to embed and develop and to respond the needs of the organisation/patients.
+The first 18 months are needed to establish the foundation, the second 18 months to embed and develop and to respond to the needs of the organisation/patients.

-- Be prepared to be needs led, don’t try to make the patients fit the service, but make sure the service is a response to local need and not chasing funding.
+- Be prepared to be needs led, don’t try to make the patients fit the service.
+Make sure the service is a response to local need and doesn't funding.

-- Look at various models both in the hospice sector and in the wider community sector, work out what your local need is before you start out, it might already exist and others might be able to provide a more suitable service, be prepared to work with others.
+- Look at various models both in the hospice sector and in the wider community sector.
+Work out what your local need is before you start out.
+It may already exist and others might be able to provide a more suitable service.
+Be prepared to work with others.

-- Be realistic about how you can collect quantitative evidence for evaluation, be prepared it will take longer to evaluate than a traditional befriending project.
+- Be realistic about how you can collect quantitative evidence for evaluation.
+It will take longer to evaluate than a traditional befriending project.